Quantit-Github/finter-skills/finter-alpha/references/alpha_examples.md

     """
     Strategy targeting specific stocks only (Samsung, SK Hynix, NAVER).
     Stock IDs were found using Symbol.search() and hardcoded here.

+    Strategy Logic:
+    1. Load data for specific stocks only
+    2. Calculate momentum for each stock
+    3. Rank and select stocks with positive momentum
+    4. Equal weight selected stocks
     """

     def get(self, start: int, end: int,